 A number of prior studies have examined the cost of treating P-J forests.
-In general, those studies focused on treatment costs rather than utilizing the biomass produced.
-As a result, the focus was on reporting costs in terms of dollars per acre.
-While that information is useful to land managers, it is of limited use for the purposes of this study because costs must be known on a dollars per ton of fuel produced basis.
+In general, those studies reported costs in terms of dollars per acre.
+While that information is useful to land managers, it is of limited use for the purposes of this study because costs must be known on a dollars per ton basis.
 Nevertheless, the previous research provided insights that created a beginning point for understanding critical factors such as fuel volumes per acre and the equipment typically used to treat P-J.